supercollider/supercollider/README_RASPBERRY_PI.md

 Building SuperCollider on Raspberry Pi
 ======================================

-SuperCollider can be built with the IDE and Qt GUI components on Raspbian Desktop, or without them on Raspbian Desktop or Raspbian Lite.
-However, the project cannot be compiled with the QtWebEngine library, which means that the help browser in the IDE, and the HelpBrowser and WebView classes in sclang, are unavailable.
+SuperCollider can be built with IDE and Qt GUI components on Raspbian Desktop, or without them on Raspbian Desktop or Raspbian Lite.
+However, it is not possible to compile the project with the QtWebEngine library.
+This limitation means that the help browser in the IDE and the HelpBrowser and WebView classes in sclang will not be available.

 Build requirements
 ------------------